RajMohanJayakumar/OrgRJ/README.md

 # OrgR Monorepo

-A monorepo containing multiple React applications: finclamp, arcade-games, engaged, and skips.
+A monorepo containing multiple React applications with hybrid deployment strategy:

+- **FinClamp**: Deployed on GitHub Pages
+- **Other Apps**: Containerized with Docker

 ## Projects